HHI on Twitter

 Data Analysis Manager, Signal Program for Human Security and Technology

-Brittany Card is the Data Analysis Coordinator for the Signal Program on Human Security and Technology.
-Brittany joined HHI to work as the Data Analysis Assistant for the Satellite Sentinel Project in 2011.
-Prior to joining HHI, Ms. Card interned for the Harvard Kennedy School's Belfer Center for Science and International Affairs.
-She graduated from Saint Anselm College in 2010 with an Honors B.A. in International Relations and a minor in Spanish Language.
+Brittany Card is the Data Analysis Coordinator for the Signal Program on Human Security and Technology at the Harvard Humanitarian Initiative (HHI).
+She is also currently a Research Assistant for the Qatar Computing Research Institute.
+Ms. Card joined HHI to work as the Data Analysis Coordinator for the Satellite Sentinel Project (SSP) in 2011.
+She is a co-recipient of the 2012 United States Geospatial Intelligence Foundation's Industry Intelligence Achievement Award for the work of the SSP and a co-winner of the 2013 Humanity United/USAID Mass Atrocity Prevention Tech Challenge.
+Prior to joining HHI, Ms. Card worked as the communications intern at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.
+She earned an Honors BA in International Relations and a minor in Spanish Language from Saint Anselm College in 2010.

 Director of Education, Harvard Humanitarian Initiative